wiseman-timelord/FreqBeat/README.md

 # FreqBeat
-Status: Pre-release
+Status: Working,
-A real-time audio stream analyzer designed to extract and display dominant frequencies.
+A real-time audio stream analyzer, including, format and frequency.

 ## Description
 `FreqBeat` is a Python-based tool tailored for analyzing audio streams from various sources.
 It calculates and displays the dominant frequency for both left and right audio channels in real-time.
 With support for multiple playlist formats and direct stream URLs, `FreqBeat` offers a clear console interface for users to interact with and view the analysis results.